macloo/python-adv-web-apps/docs/_build/html/_sources/flask_db2.rst.txt

    :caption:

-.. important:: The database query shown above, lines 45-47, retrieves all columns in all rows where the value in the `style` column is `'knee-high'` &mdash; those rows are assigned to the variable named `socks`.
+.. important:: The database query shown above, lines 45-47, retrieves all columns in all rows where the value in the `style` column is `'knee-high'` — those rows are assigned to the variable named `socks`.

 The only code that “talks” to the database is in lines 45-47.